CSI: Miami season 7

 The seventh season of CSI: Miami premiered on CBS on September 22, 2008 and ended May 18, 2009.
-The series stars David Caruso and Emily Procter.
+The series stars David Caruso, Emily Procter and Adam Rodriguez.

 Description

 As Calleigh struggles to hold the team together following Horatio's assassination, Ryan finds himself in the frame for the murder, but are bigger things at play during the seventh season of CSI: Miami?
 Follow Caine, Duquesne, and their team of elite investigators as they tackle burning bodies, bouncing checks, gang trials, conmen, distrust, dishonor, murder in the air, and murder on a reality television show.
 Also this season, Calleigh finds her life is at risk following her entering a burning building, whilst Eric finds his life is at risk after aiding and abetting his fugitive father, and Tara finds her career is at risk as she begins to struggle with a narcotics addiction.